Walking dresses, June 1841

 Artistsback to top

 - The Court Magazine and Monthly Critic and Lady's Magazine and Museum (1837-1847), Magazine.
-Artist associated with 103 portraits.
+Artist or producer associated with 103 portraits.

 This portraitback to top

 Described in Le Follet, Courrier des Salons, Journal des Modes, Court Magazine and Museum on 1 June:

 Drawn capotte of white crape, ornamented with blonde and a bunch of marabouts consisting of seven feathers, placed in a drooping position low at the side.
 The bonnet, it will be perceived, sits very much off the face, but descends low at the sides, one being rounded, the other left pointed.
 The dress is of nankeen colour poux de soie, the corsage à pointe, but rounded off and plain with the exception of a few gathers at the front of the shoulder, it has one seam down the centre of the front, the back where it fastens is tight, and it is sloped off at the bosom en coeur.
 The skirt is ornamented with two rows of very deep black lace, put on as flounces, but without the slightest fulness whatsoever.
 Black lace scarf lined with black Florence, and trimmed all round with black lace.
 Hair in one large ringlet at each side, the bosom of the dress trimmed with a very narrow lace, embroidered cuffs, while gloves, puce colour brodequins.